Lucero (entertainer): 1990s – from Rancheras to Piel de Ángel

 Lucero left the 1980s with a solid career in which she was recognized as one of the best singers of the decade.
 In 1990, Lucero starred in her first telenovela as an adult Cuando llega el amor where she also sang the theme song.
 This telenovela earned her the TVyNovelas Award for Best Actress.
 Melody Records released a special EP called Cuando llega el Amor, a huge hit in Latin America reaching the top five in several countries.
 In the same year, after conquering the youth market with a ballad, Lucero opened a new facet in her career with ranchero genre performing cover versions of the hits of the famous band, Los Bukis, in her album Con Mi Sentimiento, produced by the composer Rubén Fuentes.

 Her performances abroad earned her as a strong reputation as a Mexican singer in Latin America, Spain and the United States, giving her also the nickname of Lucero de México and La Novia de América (The Bride of America).
 She appeared in her sixth film, Deliciosa Sinvergüenza (Delicious rascal).

 In 1991, she released Sólo Pienso En Ti which achieved gold and platinum status in Argentina, Chile and Mexico.
 Five singles were released becoming big hits in Billboard, Mexico, Spain and Latin America.
-The first single was "Electricidad" ("Electricity") which reached the peak position in 10 countries and the top 5 in the USA.
+The first single was "Electricidad" ("Electricity") which reached the peak position in 10 countries and the top 5 in the US.

 In the same year she received five awards for Best Singer for her work Con mi Sentimiento.
 In 1992, she was selected as Queen of Viña del Mar Festival in the Viña del Mar International Song Festival.
 She returned to the ranchera genre with the album Lucero de México, once again produced by Rubén Fuentes.
 The promotion of the album was big, since her first ranchero album had not been well promoted.
 Sales achieved the gold status in Central America and Chile.
 In Mexico, they reached the double platinum, becoming one of the best selling albums of ranchera music.

 She was a recipient of the special accolate in the TVyNovelas Awards as Best Legs in the Mexican Media.
 During the year she was designated the singer with most international projection by the critics.
 In 1993, Lucero received a nomination for the Lo Nuestro Awards for Female Regional Mexican Artist of the Year.